NFL waiver wire pickups: Giants claim three defensive backs and a guard

 Pinnock was regarded as a “stunning” cut by the New York Jets and reportedly seemed on track to be their third safety.
 The former Pittsburgh safety has a great blend of size (6-foot, 204 pounds) and athleticism (4.49s 40 yard dash, 39.5-inch vertical, 4.1s short shuttle, 6.9s 3-cone drill).
 He had received snaps with the Jets’ starters with Lamarcus Joyner injured and had started three games for the Jets at safety in 2021 after transitioning from cornerback.

-The Giants announced that G Shane Lemieux, OLB Elerson Smith, and CB Rodarius Williams will be placed on the injured reserve to start the season.
+The also terminated the contracts of four vested veterans — linebacker Austin Calitro, guard/center Max Garcia, tight end Tanner Hudson and defensive end Nick Williams.

-Stay with Big Blue View for more as the Giants’ roster continues to take shape.
+The Giants announced that guard Shane Lemieux, edge defender Elerson Smith, and cornerback Rodarius Williams will be placed on the injured reserve to start the season.

 Loading comments...